aqsc/aqsc.github.io/_pages/about.md

 **Jan.
 2022 – Present**
 Focus on **model efficiency and lightweight AI techniques**, including Neural Architecture Search (NAS), knowledge distillation, quantization, and few-shot/semi-supervised learning.
 We explore these techniques across a broad range of applications and continuously build expertise in general-purpose AI algorithms.

 **Jan.
-2022 – Jun.
+2020 – Jun.
 2024**
-Lead projects and teams on **3D obstacle detection in BEV**, **HD map construction**, **lane topology learning**, and **general obstacle detection (occupancy)** for Autonomous Driving Systems (ADS) on HISI 310, 610 chip.
+Lead projects and teams on ADAS, including algorithms, data.

+We have successfully productized and deployed a suite of algorithms **3D obstacle detection in BEV**, **HD map construction**, **lane topology learning**, and **general obstacle detection (occupancy)** for Autonomous Driving Systems (ADS) on  on HiSilicon chips, enabling their deployment across multiple production vehicle models and earning strong customer recognition.

 **Jan.
 2022 – 2023**
 Focus on **touch-screen algorithms and signal processing**, including SIN/COS demodulation, TDM/CDM matrix processing, CIC and FIR filtering, and IQ processing, with the goal of improving SNR performance for HiSilicon/Huawei products.
+We have surpassesed Microsoft and Samsung in both performance and efficiency.

 **Jan.
 2020 – 2022**
 Led projects and teams on **human-machine interaction (HMI)** for XR, smart TV, and smart camera products.
 These technologies have been deployed in products including Huawei Smart TV and XR devices.